DiegelD/CarND-Path-Planning-Project/README.md

 vector<int> predicted_lane{0,1,2};
 if (d < (2 + 4 * predicted_lane[j] + 2) && d > (2 + 4 * predicted_lane[j] - 2))
 ```
-Left out of the current prediction are other cars lane changes.
+**Left out** of the current prediction are other cars lane changes.
 To improve this in the further a Hybrid Naive-Bayes approach could be used, so that we could also predict when a non-ego car
 will change lanes so that our Planner would be more robust

-## 3) Behavior Planer / Cost functions
+## 3) Behavior Planner / Cost functions
-A great analogy of the Behavior Planer is that it takes the responsibility like a navigator on the passenger seat.
+A great analogy of the Behavior Planner is that it takes the responsibility like a navigator on the passenger seat.
 It's gives the commands where to go and when to change lanes.
 However the navigator is not responsible for the safety and execution.<br/>
 So two big parts are considers here, one is a **State Machine** that tells wichs maneuvers we should take and **Cost functions** that weighing the possible maneuvers about the requirements
 of the behavior planning.